-“Osserman finds cosmic implications in personal experience.”— The Village Voice
+“Osserman finds cosmic implications in personal experience.”— Gus Solomons Jr., The Village Voice

 Growing up in New York City, Wendy Osserman studied many dance forms including modern with Martha Graham, José Limòn, Betty Jones and others, and choreography with Louis Horst, Anna Sokolow, Bessie Schönberg, Robert Ellis Dunn, and Martha Myers.
 After performing as a soloist with Valerie Bettis, Alice Condodina, Kei Takei, Frances Alenikoff, the Hellenic Chorodrama, S.I.T.U., and in two festivals she created on the island of Paros, Greece, she launched Wendy Osserman Dance Company in 1976.

-Always taking the political personally, Osserman strives to understand historical and current events with the entirety of her body and often includes text.
+Taking the political personally, Osserman strives to understand historical and current events with the entirety of her body, at times including text.
 Humor emerges from the sincerity and intensity of her feeling.
-During the Iraq war, she confessed during a solo that she had intended to perform a peace dance but —wanting to torture the torturers and kill the killers — it morphed into a war on war dance.
-Currently, she finds fire an appropriate element for her dancers to embody.
+During the Iraq war, she confessed that she had intended to perform a peace dance but —wanting to torture the torturers and kill the killers — it morphed into a war on war dance.

 Cori Kresge (Current)